igorskyflyer/npm-common-types/README.md

 <br>

 > [!WARNING]
-> It only checks the key names not their types!
+> It only checks the key names, not their types!
 >

 <br>